OdooBulgaria/pls/README.md

 ## Cron logs
-- [ ] Unsubmitted attendance lines of each user
+- [x] Unsubmitted attendance lines of each user
-	- [ ] It could be created by project manager since it is a single man project
+	- [x] It could be created by project manager since it is a single man project
-	- [ ] It culd have been created by other sharing project manager but both of them did not submit it
+	- [x] It culd have been created by other sharing project manager but both of them did not submit it
-- [ ] Project Manager who did not submit their attendance
+- [x] Project Manager who did not submit their attendance
-- [ ] UID who do not have an emp_id
+- [x] UID who do not have an emp_id
-- [ ] All attendance.attendance records that are unsubmitted (Warning to close it)
+- [x] All attendance.attendance records that are unsubmitted (Warning to close it)

 ## Attendance Functionality

-- [ ] Create todays attendance.attendance menuitem `(Probably will make a dashboard and serve this purpose)`
+- [x] Create todays attendance.attendance menuitem `(Done by adding todays filter)`
 - [x] Only when all the project lines are submitted the attendance.attendance will be allowed to be submitted manually
 - [x] When any project line is changed to state pending then the attendance record also changes to pending